-So, if you’re after the best PS4 headsets to support you as you tentatively tread into the imposing world of Ghost of Tsushima, or if you’re after some top-end hardware that allows you to make the most out of Death Stranding's remarkable soundscapes (and killer soundtrack), we’ve got you covered.
+If you’re after the best PS4 headsets to immerse yourself in the beautiful but war torn island of Ghost of Tsushima, or if you need some top-end cans that allow you to make the most out of Death Stranding's remarkable soundscapes (and killer soundtrack), we’ve bound to have featured a headset that's right for you.

-The best PS4 headsets deliver on sound, comfort, and style, and provide crystal-clear voice chat, too.
-It's a hard balance to get all of those things right, but the best headsets manage it, and they often do it in style, too.
+The best PS4 headsets deliver on sound, comfort, and style.
+All while providing crystal-clear voice chat, too.
+It's rare to nail all those features, but the best PS4 headsets manage to do so with aplomb, and are well worth buying as a result.

 If you’re looking for a cool headset to go with Sony's gracefully aging hardware, read on below.
-Better yet, thanks to some smart technical advancements and Sony's similar cross-generation architecture, many of the headsets you pick up for the PS4 will work with the PS5, too.
+Better yet, thanks to some smart technical advancements and Sony's similar cross-generation architecture, many of the headsets you pick up for the PS4 (which, in case there's any doubt, also work on a PS4 Slim and PS4 Pro) will work with the PS5, too.

 So, read on below to discover what the best PS4 headsets in 2022 can offer.
 That said, if you're a PC gamer, check out the best PC gaming headsets instead.